abhishek173/apnacollege-demo/README.md

 # apnacollege-demo
-this is learning git tutorial repository
+this is learning git tutorial repository.
 Author -  Abhishek kumar